Bamboo Fabric Moves Upmarket

 Ettitude uses sustainable bamboo in its bedding | Courtesy

 Growing and harvesting bamboo correctly is just one piece of the problem when it comes to bamboo fabric, however.
 Much of the bamboo materials on the market are made with bamboo rayon, also known as viscose, which is semi-synthetic.
-This version of the material can only be produced using toxic chemicals.
+This version of the material can only be produced using toxic chemicals, which can quickly negate the planet-friendly benefits of unprocessed bamboo.

 Carbon disulfide and sodium hydroxide are used to transform bamboo stalks into cellulose strands, which are then used to create bamboo fabric.
 Carbon disulfide is a pollutant that can cause symptoms like dizziness and vision problems in workers, while sodium hydroxide is also a corrosive, environmental hazard that can cause severe burns.